vixns/wp-docker-bootstrap/README.md

 	git remote add origin [Your repository url]

-The "develop" branch will deploy a "staging" environnement The "master" branch will deploy the prodduction environnement
+The "develop" branch will deploy a "staging" environnement.

+The "master" branch will deploy the prodduction environnement.

 ## Create and switch to "develop" branch